 Bubba's BBQ, Avon, Ohio The award-winning “Bubba-Q” offered at this fine establishment has made it a regional destination.
 Dry-rubbed, marinated for 24 hours and then slow-smoked with Applewood, their meats are imbued with a truly authentic and unique flavor.

-Big Bob Gibson Bar-B-Q, Decatur, Alabama, and Monroe, North Carolina You don’t win three Memphis in May grand champion trophies, as Big Bob Gibson exec chef Chris Lilly and his team have done, unless your BBQ is damn good.
+Big Bob Gibson Bar-B-Q, Decatur, Alabama, and Monroe, North Carolina You don’t win multiple Memphis in May grand champion trophies, as Big Bob Gibson exec chef Chris Lilly and his team have done, unless your BBQ is damn good.
 The establishment has also won awards for its sauces, seasonings and dry rubs, as well as “Restaurant of the Year” recognition.
 Try the BBQ chicken with special white BBQ sauce or a pulled pork platter with secret seasoning.

 Dinosaur Bar-B-Q, various locations in New York, New Jersey, and Connecticut Dino BBQ is all about personality.
 They’ve got the friendliest wait staff and bartenders, the most raucous atmosphere and some of the boldest BBQ available.
 Their sauces are sweet and flavorful, their ribs are succulent, their chicken is juicy, and they even do killer Southern-style picnic items like deviled eggs and fried green tomatoes.

 The Salt Lick, Driftwood and Round Rock, Texas The Salt Lick is famous for its combo plates.
 Go for The Rancher, a $16 platter of brisket, pork ribs, sausage, turkey, potato salad, cole slaw, beans and absolutely no regrets.